tedunderwood/roles/labnotebook.md

 We'll keep a 3-1 ratio but reduce the overall number of topics.
 120 roles and 40 themes.
 Stick with 72000 words and see if we can keep that constant in the future.

 **sixthresult**
-Try a 4-1 ratio and increase overall number of topics.
-200 roles and 50 themes.
+Keep a 3-1 ratio and increase overall number of topics.
+180 roles and 60 themes. python3 infer_roles.py -source bestfic.txt -iterations 250 -roles 180 -themes 60 -words 72000 -alpha .0005 -name sixthmodel -numprocesses 18 -maxlines 500000